 - 5.1.
-Subject to Committee approval, it is intended that the Lanark Racecourse Masterplan be reported to Finance and Corporate Resources Committee and Clydesdale Area Committee for noting.
-Thereafter, it is intended that the document be published and made available to all parties with an interest in the site to guide future investment and management. - 5.2.
+On conclusion of approval by the Community and Enterprise Resources Committee and noting at Finance and Corporate Resources Committee and Clydesdale Area Committee, it is intended that the document be published and made available to all parties with an interest in the site to guide future investment and management. - 5.2.
 Some smaller projects have been identified that, subject to funding, could be taken forward in the short to medium term.
 As set out in paragraph 3.3, it is not anticipated that any of these projects would be funded through existing Council or Common Good Fund as all the projects have the potential to attract external funding.
-With appropriate liaison and agreement these could be taken forward by local organisations, to maximise any financial opportunities.
+With appropriate liaison and agreement, these could be taken forward by local organisations to maximise any financial opportunities.
 In many cases this will be led by specific interest community groups and organisations who may be able to access external funding. - 5.3.
 When the Masterplan was commissioned the site of the equestrian centre buildings (Scottish Equestrian Centre and Hotel) was explicitly omitted due to ongoing lease negotiations.
-As a result of these negotiations, the current tenant has been given notice to quit and the Council will have vacant possession of the equestrian centre building and associated grazings as of July 2024.
-It is proposed that the window of opportunity to July 2024 is taken to test the market and seek a new tenant for the buildings, as a continuity of occupier will minimise any burden on the Council and the Common Good Fund.
+As a result of these negotiations, the current tenant has been given notice to quit and the Council will have vacant possession of the equestrian centre building and associated grazings as of July 2025.
+It is proposed that the window of opportunity to July 2025 is taken to test the market and seek a new tenant for the buildings, as a continuity of occupier will minimise any burden on the Council and the Common Good Fund.
 The first stage will be the appointment of an appropriate property consultant to market test the viability of the facility as an equestrian centre or for an alternate use releasing the grazing land to support the delivery of the Masterplan.